Sometimes I felt as if I was torn between being a scientist and an artist. So I compromised and became a horticulturist.

 For twenty years since, I’ve been able to combine the power of the natural world and of visionary builders to make gardens.
 This is how I branched out of gardening, still centered in horticulture.
 Garden design requires a big vision, an idea of what will be normal for someone, way down the road.
 And it requires inspiring people who can engineer and build the parts.
 Masons, carpenters, smiths and all sorts of artists make the floor, walls and fountains that I get to plant.

 I like to work with people who are as passionate about their art as I am about mine.
 So I seek them out.
-I explain that vision, then I ask how they can do this best; what’s best, creative, cool from their experienced.
+I explain that vision, then I ask how they can do this best; what’s best, creative, cool from their experiences.
 How can your art be a cool detail that brings this place to life?

 Just last week I was in a garden I did years ago where I got to check up on how things had grown in.
 A dark slate floor with light gray grout too pretty to cover with a rug, surrounded by walls of hairy trunked windmill palms.
 The current owners, not the ones who commissioned it, loved the space.
 The whole thing is so inviting and subtle that you want to sit on the perfect stone, crane your neck and be mesmerized by sunlight twinkling through palm leaves.